ovlaere/georeferencing_wikipedia/README.md

 ### Test set

 The testfile contains 21 839 Wikipedia documents annotated with geographical coordinates that are located within a bounding box of the United Kingdom.
-This set of documents was constructed consist of only entities that can be considered as a certain location or spot.
+This set of documents was constructed to contain only entities that can be considered as a certain location or spot.

 ### Questions